scaspin/ecrts2021-pfl-overheads/README.md

 # ecrts2021-pfl-overheads
-Artifact evaluation code for overhead evaluation in ECRTS'21 "Light-Reading"
+Artifact evaluation code for overhead experiments in ECRTS'21 paper "Light Reading: Optimizing Reader/Writer Locking1for Read-Dominant Real-Time Workloads"

 Text (and code) in part was borrowed from Nemitz, Amert, and Anderson's “Using Lock Servers to Scale Real-Time Locking Protocols: Chasing Ever-Increasing Core Counts”